Thermodynamic formalism for correspondences: Variational Principle for forward expansive correspondences

 \begin{definition}[Forward expansiveness] Let $T$ be a correspondence on a compact metric space $(X, d)$.
-We say that $T$ is \defn{forward expansive} , if there exists a number $\epsilon >0$ such that for each pair of distinct orbits $(x_1 , x_2 , \dots ),\, (y_1 , y_2 , \dots )\in \cO_\omega (T)$, we have $d(x_n , y_n)>\epsilon$ for some $n\in \N$.
+We say that $T$ is \defn{forward expansive} , if there exists a number $\epsilon >0$ such that for each pair of distinct orbits $\vect{x}{1}{\infty},\, \vect{y}{1}{\infty}\in \cO_\omega (T)$, we have $d(x_n , y_n)>\epsilon$ for some $n\in \N$.
 Such a positive number $\epsilon$ is called an \defn{expansive constant} of $T$. \end{definition}

 \begin{rem} Let $T$ be a forward expansive correspondence on a compact metric space $(X, d)$ with an expansive constant $\epsilon >0$.
-Fix an arbitrary point $x_1 \in X$ and choose an orbit $(x_1 , x_2 , \dots )\in \cO_\omega (T)$.
-For a pair of distinct points $x_0 ,\, x_0 ' \in X$ satisfying $x_1\in T(x_0) \cap T(x_0 ')$, we have $(x_0 , x_1 , \dots )\in \cO_\omega (T)$ and $(x_0 ' , x_1 , \dots )\in \cO_\omega (T)$.
+Fix an arbitrary point $x_1 \in X$ and choose an orbit $\vect{x}{1}{\infty} \in \cO_\omega (T)$.
+For a pair of distinct points $x_0 ,\, x_0 ' \in X$ satisfying $x_1\in T(x_0) \cap T(x_0 ')$, we have $\vect{x}{0}{\infty} \in \cO_\omega (T)$ and $(x_0 ' , x_1 , \dots )\in \cO_\omega (T)$.
 Then the forward expansiveness of $T$ yields $d(x_0 , x_0 ')> \epsilon$.
-Since $X$ is compact, we know that $T^{-1} (x)= \{ y\in X : x\in T(y) \} \leqslant M_\epsilon <+\infty$ for all $x\in X$, where $M_\epsilon$ refers to the largest cardinality of an $\epsilon$-separated subset of $X$. \end{rem}
+Since $X$ is compact, we know that $T^{-1} (x)= \{ y\in X : x\in T(y) \} \leq M_\epsilon <+\infty$ for all $x\in X$, where $M_\epsilon$ refers to the largest cardinality of an $\epsilon$-separated subset of $X$. \end{rem}

-If a correspondence $T$ on $X$ degenerates to a singe-valued continuous map, then the forward expansiveness for $T$ is equivalent to the forward expansiveness for the corresponding single-valued map, see Appendix~\ref{subsct_Several properties for correspondences}~(i) for the precise statement.
-Moreover, Propositions~\ref{expansiveness of correspondence with its lift} and~\ref{expansiveness of correspondence with its lift2} show that the forward expansiveness of $(\cO_\omega (T), \sigma)$ and the forward expansiveness of $T$ are equivalent.
+If a correspondence $T$ on $X$ degenerates to a singe-valued continuous map, then the forward expansiveness for $T$ is equivalent to the forward expansiveness for the corresponding single-valued map.
+Moreover, the following proposition indicate that the forward expansiveness of $(\cO_\omega (T), \sigma)$ and the forward expansiveness of $T$ are equivalent, and is straightforward to verify from direct calculations.